sci-42ver/SICP_SDF/sicp_notes.md

     - So the above "we are usually concerned with" may be better to be "we usually use".
 - > provide more detailed “how to” knowledge e.g. in `adder`, we have 3 clauses instead of 1.
+- > Because of this, most programming languages are strongly biased toward unidirectional computations (computations with well-defined inputs and outputs) since bidirectional can't give the following uniquely
+  > a means of computing that value
 - > is does not mean, however, that the user is released altogether from the responsibility of providing imperative knowledge. needs to manipulate dispatcher.
   OR